siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/screen3.png)

-* This screenshot shows one way that a player has died.
+* This screenshot shows one way that a player dies.

 ![alt-text](assets/images/screen4.png)